zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 {{< figure src="/img/chapman_chris.png" caption="*Plot of the approximation of the Chapman function by Christian Schüler for r = 6600.*">}}

-However, if you care about accuracy, and plot the relative error graph, it paints a slightly less attractive picture.
+However, if you care about accuracy, and plot the relative error plot, it paints a slightly less attractive picture.

 {{< figure src="/img/chapman_chris_error.png" caption="*Relative error plot of the approximation of the Chapman function by Christian Schüler for \\(r = 6600\\).*">}}

 As always, there is a compromise.
 If you need accuracy (for a certain algorithm or technique), you must use a more accurate implementation.
 If every last cycle matters, it's perfectly fine to "cheat" as long as the error is not very apparent.

-I should also mention that Christian references another analytic expression of the Chapman function originally proposed by [Miroslav Kocifaj](https://ui.adsabs.harvard.edu/abs/1996CoSka..26...23K/abstract).
+I should also mention that Christian references another analytic expression of the Chapman function proposed by [Miroslav Kocifaj](https://ui.adsabs.harvard.edu/abs/1996CoSka..26...23K/abstract).
 Miroslav's paper has two equations of interest: one for arbitrary altitudes (11a), and one for small altitudes (11b), with the latter referenced in the GPU Pro article.
 Both look very similar to the power series expansion we are using, while at the same time featuring several orders of magnitude higher error (so both are clearly *approximations*, *not exact* solutions).
 Additionally, his formula for arbitrary altitudes depends on the planetary radius term (which can not be removed via simplification) which is not present in the integral formulation (Equation 42), which leads me to believe that the paper contains an error.

 #### Evaluating Optical Depth Using the Chapman Function